Asymptotics of the colored Jones function of a knot: Bounds for the degree and coefficients of the colored Jones function

 It is known that the quantum binomial $\qbinom{m}{k}$ is a Laurent polynomial in $q^{1/2}$ with {\em positive} integer coefficients, hence its $l^1$-norm is obtained by putting $q^{1/2}=1$, which is the classical binomial $\binom{m}{k}$.
 One has, if $m \leq n$,

 \begin{theorem} \lbl{thm.3} For every knot $K$ of $c+2$ crossings and every $n$ we have:

 \end{theorem}

 \begin{proof} The proof of the Theorem is easy using the state sum definition of the colored Jones polynomial: The colored Jones polynomial is the sum, over all states, of the weights of the states.
 There are $n^c$ states, the weight of each is the product of several $q$-factorials and $q$-binomial coefficients for which an upper bound can be easily found.
+Let us now go to the details of the proof.